k-m-irfan/Fun_With_Image_Processing/README.md

 **Uploading projects to GitHub**

----

 # Pre-requisite:

 **The course requires a student to know the basics of python, PIP (package manager for Python), basic shell commands in Linux, and version control with GIT.**

 - You will be using Python programming language for this build task along with OpenCV-Python for manipulating and transforming images (frames) in a video.

+    ************Why Python?************

+    Python is one of the most popular programming languages because of its simplicity which makes it very easy to learn.
+It is more like plain English and hence easy to read as well.
+One doesn’t actually need to have any programming knowledge and still be able to easily pick up python.
+It can achieve tasks in fewer lines of code as compared to other languages.
+It also supports an extensive number of libraries to work with, thanks to its huge and ever-growing community base.

-- You will also use PIP which is a package manager for Python-based packages, that will be useful to install/uninstall and manages packages like OpenCV and NumPy, which you will be using throughout this build series.
+- You will also use PIP which is a package manager for Python-based packages.
+It is like playstore for Python, using which you can install/ uninstall libraries for python.
+This will be useful to manage packages like OpenCV and NumPy, which you will be using throughout this build series.

+    **Why OpenCV?**

+    OpenCV is a very popular cross-platform open-source computer vision (CV) and machine learning (ML) library used for real-time vision applications.
+It has more than 2500 optimized CV and ML algorithms.
+These algorithms can be used to perform tasks like; detecting and recognizing faces, tracking and identifying objects, tracking camera movements, classifying human actions, extracting 3d models of objects, etc. It also has a huge user community.
+It has C++, Python, Java, and MATLAB interfaces and supports Windows, Linux, Android, and Mac.

+- You should also know basic shell commands to create, modify and change permission associated with files and folders which might come in handy if you are using a Linux Operating System for this course (Which is also recommended), but you can also finish this course on a windows machine.

+    **Why Linux?**

+    Linux is an operating system just like windows, but it is open source and more secure.
+You can easily find a Linux machine around you.
+For eg; computers, servers, tablets, and smartphones (Android), smart TVs, smartwatches and fitness trackers, cameras, embedded devices, robots, gaming consoles, amazon kindle, self-driving cars, navigation systems, routers and modems, IoT devices, and even supercomputers.
+For a programmer, Linux supports almost all the major programming languages, and the image processing task that you may perform in the future will likely be on one of these machines.
+Hence, it is good to get familiar with Linux Operating System.

-- Finally, at the end of the series, you will finish capstone tasks on your own by following the instructions provided and uploading them to your personal GitHub profile to showcase your work to others.
+- Finally, at the end of the series, you will finish capstone tasks (Final Projects) on your own by following the instructions provided and uploading them to your personal GitHub profile to showcase your work.
 For which a basic knowledge of version control with GIT will be useful.

+    ****************************More about GIT:****************************

+    Git is a version control system that tracks changes in a file as it gets updated.
+It is commonly used for collaboratively developing the source code of the software.
+Git makes it easy to work on the same project with multiple people at the same time and independent of each other's version.
+Multiple collaborators can have their own branch of development, and hence cannot interfere with other collaborators’ work and finally, all of them can be merged together.

 **********Hence it is assumed that the person following this builder series is familiar with the Pre-requisites.
 If not, the following resources might be useful to get started:**********